 The decision to rename the company, explains Erlichman was due to the strong association to the past activities of the company as well as the need to enhance the consumer facing brand for the business.

-CyberGhost also admitted in a blog post that Crossrider was an “ad tech” company that did the “opposite” of what CyberGhost does (privacy and security):
+CyberGhost founder Robert Knapp also stated in a blog post that Crossrider was an “ad tech” company that did the “opposite” of what CyberGhost does (privacy and security):

 While CyberGhost focused on privacy and security from day one, Crossrider started out as a company that distributed browser extensions and developed ad tech products.
 Quite the opposite of what we did.